Matthew 19

 [1] And it came to pass when Jesus had finished these words, He departed from Galilee, and came to the region of Judaea beyond the Jordan;

 Q: Why did these Pharisees come up with this question to tempt the Lord?
 A: The question came about because of the way of life.
-The people of God had different rules of life because they had to follow God’s Law given through Moses, which was different from the people of that region.
-God’s law makes them different and separate; they live in the same region but have a different law of life to follow.
-If a Jewish man divorces a Jewish woman and takes the women of the region to replace the first wife, that man commits adultery unless the Jewish wife is unfaithful.
-Also, the right of the firstborn cannot be transferred to the child born through adultery; the right of the firstborn must be to the people of God (See Ezra 9:1-2; Ezra 10:10-11).
+The people of God had different rules of life because they were required to follow God’s Law, as given through Moses, which differed from the laws of the people in that region.
+God’s law makes them different and separate.
+They lived in the same region, but they had to follow a different law of life.
+If a Jewish man divorces a Jewish woman and takes a woman of the region to replace the first wife, in that case, that man commits adultery unless the Jewish wife was unfaithful.
+Also, the right of the firstborn cannot be transferred to the child born through adultery; the right of the firstborn must be to the people of God (see Ezra 9:1-2; Ezra 10:10-11).

 [4] And answering, He said, Have you not read that He who made from the beginning made them male and female,